Frequently Asked Questions

 Q. How is communion received at Saint George Catholic Church?

 A. For those Catholics, who are properly disposed and in a state of grace, communion is received on the tongue while kneeling.
 This will always be the case, unless one has a physical disability that makes this impossible, in which another accommodation will be made.
 We typically use the method of intinction for communion; wherein the Eucharistic host is dipped into the precious blood by the priest immediately before it is placed on the communicant's tongue.
 We find that this method of receiving communion puts emphasis on the sacred act itself, drawing attention to what is happening.
 God Almighty, hidden under the mere appearance of bread and wine, is coming into physical communion with human beings.
 Many Catholics, who have received communion this way, often report to us that they experience a heightened sense of reverence and solemnity.
 It should also be noted that according to Rome, reception of communion on the tongue, while kneeling, is the default way (the normal way) of receiving communion throughout the Catholic Church worldwide.
 Communion given in the hand, while standing, is a practice that is allowed in the United States, only by special permission from Rome, on the condition that communicants may still receive on the tongue while kneeling, if they so choose.
-While many Catholic churches in the United States distribute communion in the hand, we at Saint George do not use this practice.
+While many Catholic churches in the United States distribute communion in the hand, we at Saint George do not.
 All communion will be distributed on the tongue, while bodily position (kneeling, standing or sitting) is accommodated according to medical needs.

 Q: Why are some Ordinariate priests married?